MobilePayDev/MobilePay-Online/README.md

 ## Development Guide

-### Step 1 Read and understand the documentation
+In order to implement MobilePay Online you must first obtain an agreement by contacting partnership_online@mobilepay.dk.
+If you have already signed an agreement with MobilePay for the use of MobilePay Online, you can skip this step

+When your agreement is signed, please visit our Developer Portal to start the technical onboarding: https://developer.mobilepay.dk/products/online/getting-started
-Please read both the description here in GitHub and the API in Developer Portal: https://developer.mobilepay.dk/product (click 'Online').
+You will also find the API on the Developer Portal: https://developer.mobilepay.dk/product (click 'Online').
 The diagrams in the appendix [Diagrams](#diagrams) should also be helpful to understand the different flows.

-### Step 2 Onboarding
-If you have already signed an agreement with MobilePay for the use of MobilePay Online, you can skip this step.
-Otherwise, you must first obtain an agreement by contacting partnership_online@mobilepay.dk.

-### Step 3 Technical onboarding
-When your agreement is signed, please visit our developer portal to start the technical onboarding: https://developer.mobilepay.dk/products/online/getting-started

-### Step 4 Make your own test merchant
-By posting to /merchants/.
-Further reading: https://github.com/MobilePayDev/MobilePay-Online/blob/master/README.md#merchants

-### Step 5 Initiate a payment
-By posting to /payments/.
-Further reading: https://github.com/MobilePayDev/MobilePay-Online/blob/master/README.md#payments

-You´ll get the redirectToMPUrl in reponse.
-Now is also a good time to start working on your callback endpoint (the service you expose on cardDataCallbackUrl).
-Make sure it at least consumes the POST and reply http200.

-### Step 6 Try the payment in the app
-Open the "redirectToMPUrl" in a browser (or from an app), and try the payment flow.

-**Prefilled phone number**<br/>
-You can provide a phone number to be prefilled in the phone number field on the MobilePay webpage.
-You do this by adding an URI encoded "alias" parameter with the phone number to the search parameters of the "redirectToMPUrl".
-The phone number must be fully specified including country code.
-For "+45 12 34 56 78" you would add the following to the url: &alias=%2B4512345678

-### Step 7 Decrypt the card data, call the Acquirer and update the authorisationAttempt
-Decrypt the cardData from the callback and call the Acquirer.
-When the Acquirer reply (or timeout), make sure you Patch our authorisationAttempt with the new status.

-### Step 8 Move to hidden Production
-Please visit https://developer.mobilepay.dk/products/online/verification to see details of how to move to hidden production.
-This includes: Deploy your solution into "hidden production".
-Make a test webshop, and share the link to it with us (developer@mobilepay.dk) for a "slim certification".
-Do not proceed to step 9 before we´re happy!

-### Step 9 Public production
-Document everything (including Checkout with all features) towards your Merchants in a fantastic documentation.
-Just the way your customers want it.
-Go live!
+On the developer portal you will also find information about [test](https://developer.mobilepay.dk/products/online/test) and [how to move to production](https://developer.mobilepay.dk/products/online/verification).

 ## API guidelines